MobileTeleSystems/RecTools/README.md

 ```
 pip install rectools
 ```
-The default version doesn't contain all the dependencies, because some of them are needed only for specific funcitonality.
+The default version doesn't contain all the dependencies, because some of them are needed only for specific functionality.
 Available user extensions are the following:

 - `lightfm`: adds wrapper for LightFM model,
 - `torch`: adds models based on neural nets,